jeffboichuk/ice-marketing/formula-complete-fitness-presentation-outline.md

 Formula is a treadmill studio that offers [group exercise classes][] to the Charlottesville community from its location on the corner of Preston Avenue and 10th Street NW.
-At least four fifths of its clients are female, and Formula is interested in increasing the number of male UVA students that make use of its classes during the school year.
+At least four fifths of its clients are female, and Formula is interested in increasing the revenue it generates from male UVA students during the school year.
 Ann and her husband Jason (co-owner of Formula) keep finding themselves pondering the following question:

-> Is there an identifiable, substantial, and accessible segment [@wedel-kamakura-2012] of the male UVA student population that Ann and Jason could engage if only this segment came to know about the classes Formula offers, or does Formula need to offer a new type of class or launch some kind of new initiative to get male UVA students into the studio?
+> Is there an identifiable, substantial, and accessible segment [@wedel-kamakura-2012, pp. 4-5] of the male UVA student population that Ann and Jason could engage if only this segment came to know about the classes Formula offers, or does Formula need to offer a new type of class or launch some kind of new initiative to get male UVA students into the studio on a recurring basis?

 In an effort to help Formula increase its reach, sift through the UVA student population for males who are likely to be susceptible to the group fitness